Secret Machines: September 000 and Now Here Is Nowhere

 The band first recorded their EP September 000 in Chicago, six weeks after forming.
-Upon moving to New York the band developed their sound and signed to Warner Brothers.
+Upon moving to New York the band further developed their sound and signed to Warner Brothers.
 In 2004, Secret Machines released their debut album, Now Here Is Nowhere.
 The song "Nowhere Again" was used in promotional spots during its launch and appeared in the 2006 video game Driver: Parallel Lines.
 Contemporary reviews for the album were favourable.
 The band's second EP, The Road Leads Where It's Led, was released on June 7, 2005.
-During this time, the band opened for Interpol during their 2004 tour before supporting Oasis in Europe in 2005 and co-headlined a US tour with Kings of Leon.
+During this time, the band opened for Interpol during their 2004 tour before supporting Oasis in Europe in 2005 and co-headlining a US tour with Kings of Leon.

 Marfa Mystery Lights: A concert for the UFO's

 French director Charles De Meaux teamed up with the band for a film set in the Texas town of Marfa and included footage of the band recording new material and included an outdoor "concert" at night.
 The new "Marfa Song" was exclusively available in the film.